coderaman7/redbot/To Do.md

 - [x] Provide a Facility to get a Post from a Subreddit and Post it using the link and Text of the post as my Own
 - [x] Provide a Facility to approve as soon as it's uploaded on Reddit
 - [x] Preview on Reddit Mobile App as Uploaded
-- [ ] Support for Multiple Website's
 - [x] Create a New Config File if not present
-- [ ] Help to Create the Dev Accounts
 - [x] Customize the App
-- [ ] Update the Script without GIT
 - [x] Write Documentation for this
 - [x] Simplify the Code
 - [x] Easy to Get Started